Auteau-Atk/reminderApp/README.md

 4. Working on everything, but github is bugged.
 Not sure why.
 5. Github is in theory full functional, trying to implement admin features
 6. currently admin features are causing full crashes

+4/20
+Aiden Denike + Hugh mikael gelle:
+1. Everything is functional
+2. Worked on bonus, ejs files, github authentication, changed database to have ID's and banner tags and images

+Challenges:
+1. we kept pushing github updates that would break the app
+2. atm if splash doesn't return a picture the entire website crashes